alicekellings/Sidebuzcom/src/content/blog/your-complete-guide-to-building-passive-income-in-2024.md

  	- You have a **net worth** exceeding $1 million, not including the value of your primary residence.

 Investments with higher returns typically require you to reach this status.
 This is because they are often off-market and carry higher risk compared to public investments.
-But just because they have higher risk, doesn’t mean the risk in itself is high — it just means it is higher than publicly available investments.
+But just because they have higher risk, doesn’t mean the risk in itself is high �?it just means it is higher than publicly available investments.
 Start by educating yourself on what accredited investing is, and aim towards this as your long-term investing goal.

-## Final tips — get educated
+## Final tips �?get educated

 Now that I’ve introduced the concept of passive income to you, and you know the basics, it’s time to learn more.
 There are some great resources out there that can walk you through this article in greater detail.
 Download an audiobook on passive income, and play it in the car on the way to work each day.
 A small amount of growth daily will lead to great results.